PiAir/xerte-docker/README.md

-# xerte-docker
+# xerte-docker (on Raspberry Pi)
 Repository with files needed to run Xerte on Docker.
+First version aimed specifically at Raspberry Pi4

 Note: I am not affiliated with the Xerte project and/or Docker!